Online Subscription Questions:

 Email Newsletter Problems:

-If you are not receiving our free newsletter but have signed up for it, be sure that you and your Internet Service Provider are not blocking the address "firstname.lastname@example.org" and the domain "@consumerlab.com".
+If you are not receiving our free newsletter but have signed up for it, be sure that you and your Internet Service Provider are not blocking the address "email@example.com" and the domain "@consumerlab.com".
 You should also add these addresses to the "safe list" in your email settings to be sure that the newsletter does not end up in your junk mail.
+(If you use Hotmail, go to your email settings, choose "Preventing junk email," click on "Safe and blocked senders," choose "Safe senders" and, in the box, type firstname.lastname@example.org.)
 You may also want to confirm that we have your current e-mail address.
 Type your email address into the box on the newsletter sign up page.
 The system will either add your new address or inform you that you have already signed up.

 We do not send attachments with our newsletters.
 If you receive an attachment with a newsletter, you can ignore it.
 Some Internet service providers, such as AOL, remove graphics from messages and place them in attachments.
 The graphics are not important to the substance of the message.

 Whether a large university or a group of just five people, ConsumerLab.com offers group subscriptions that are easy to access, cost effective, and invoiced to a single payor.
 Group and institutional subscriptions to ConsumerLab.com are available for universities, colleges, academic departments, hospitals, public and private libraries, healthcare practices, government agencies, and companies (retailers, distributors, manufacturers, and others).
 For groups under 20, subscriptions can be set up using individual user sign-in.
 For larger groups/institutions, subscription is usually provided through a closed intranet and based on the approximate number of people or FTE's having access.
 For libraries, subscription is also based on the number of locations and terminals.

 For academic courses that require ConsumerLab.com access, schools can set up a semester-based access for enrolled students.